-Some odd-numbered indexes are just odd.
+Some odd-numbered indices are just odd.
 That means no even symmetries are possible on them.
-For example, Ultra Tec makes a 77 index that’s solely for odd symmetry.
+For example, Ultra Tec makes a 77 index that's solely for odd symmetry.
 Only 7- and 11-symmetry are possible with this index.
-(Ultra Tec still offers free gemstone designs created for a 77 index).
 A long time ago, many people, including myself, made designs for this index, too.

 Some indexes, like the 80 and the 120, can be used for either even or odd symmetry designs.
 Both of these indexes are very common, and so are gemstone designs created for them.

-Some odd symmetries are used by gem cutters daily, such as 1-symmetry, trillions, and pentagons.
+Gem cutters use some odd symmetries daily, such as 1-symmetry, trillions, and pentagons.
 Others are rarely used, such as 7, 9 11, 13, etc.